aldro61/kover/index.md

-For example, when applied to 462 [*C. difficile*](https://en.wikipedia.org/wiki/Clostridium_difficile_(bacteria)) isolates divided into two groups: resistant or sensitive to [Azithromycin](https://en.wikipedia.org/wiki/Azithromycin), Kover found the following model to be a good predictor of resistance to this drug:
+For example, when applied to 462 [*C. difficile*](https://en.wikipedia.org/wiki/Clostridium_difficile_(bacteria)) isolates divided into two groups: resistant or sensitive to [Azithromycin](https://en.wikipedia.org/wiki/Azithromycin), Kover found that the following model is a good predictor of resistance to this drug:

 ```
 Presence(AGCCAGGTTCTTCATTTAAGATGCTAACTTC)